Home - Fixing Backs, Pain, Stress and Tightness with Structural Integration

 I eat a few different kinds of seaweed in a day.
 Different ones seem to give me different kinds of strength.

-I recommend you first try some locally & you can - I can tell you how to eat it to make it more palatable if you do not like it at first.
-The big pieces can be made soft and dunked into a favorite salad dressing.
-Or cut it up and put it in soup after the soup cools to eating temperature, so you don't kill the enzymes in the seaweed.
+I recommend you first try some locally & you can - To tell you how to eat it to make it more palatable if you do not like it at first, the big pieces can be made soft and dunked into a favorite salad dressing.
+Or cut it up, soak it, and put it in soup after the soup cools to eating temperature, so you don't kill the enzymes in the seaweed.

-You can buy 2.1 oz bags for $5 in the health food store, less in an oriental market, & 1 lb bulk from Maine Coast Sea Vegs is at this writing $26.-$27 a pound incl shipping - retail - see info in text, then if you like it, I can get you bulk in 5 lbs amounts thru me for $79, which is less than $20/lb - shipping is free.
+You can buy 2.1 oz bags for $5 in the health food store, less in an oriental market, & 1 lb bulk from Maine Coast Sea Vegs is at this writing $26.-$27 a pound incl shipping - retail - see info in text, then if you like it, you can get bulk in 5 lbs amounts from Maine Coast and if the procedure is the same as before, shipping is then free.
 You can mix different kinds of seaweed and I can suggest different ones - you can see in this info article.
-FOR LOCAL PEOPLE NEAR ME, I can supply you immediately with some directly in smaller quantities from Maine Coast, even just to try it.
 Maine Coast has some info about their product line.

 Here is a link to an article about seaweed and its benefits, including some ancient historical uses.
-Maine Coast Sea Vegetables also has info on their website. seaveg.com
+Maine Coast Sea Vegetables also has info on their website. www.seaveg.com

 http://www.newseasonsmarket.com/dynamicContent.aspx?loc=644&subloc=1&menuId=592&mc=6441